rust-lang/rust/README.md

   sets this flag per default.
 * `-Zmir-emit-retag` controls whether `Retag` statements are emitted.
 Miri enables this per default because it is needed for validation.
-* `-Zmiri-track-pointer-tag=<tag>` aborts interpretation with a backtrace when the given pointer tag is popped from a borrow stack (which is where the tag becomes invalid and any future use of it will error anyway).
+* `-Zmiri-track-pointer-tag=<tag>` shows a backtrace when the given pointer tag is popped from a borrow stack (which is where the tag becomes invalid and any future use of it will error).
 This helps you in finding out why UB is happening and where in your code would be a good place to look for it.

 Moreover, Miri recognizes some environment variables: